dr-wojak/redundancy-awareness-podcasts/README.md

 The recordings span nearly two decades of analysis and engagement, across domains including defence, foreign affairs, public administration, infrastructure, and emergency planning.
 Together, they form a practical record of how warnings, models, and proposals entered the system — and how they stalled.

+To paraphrase Avoine & Vaudenay: **the Fair Exchange Problem is a Synchronization Problem**.

 ---

 ## **How to Use This Page**